 What is a Compression Garment?

 You might think of stockings when you hear compression garments.
-But, your post-surgery compression garment is a high-tech piece of clothing that is specifically made to enhance your recovery and results.
+But, your post-surgery compression garment is a high-tech piece of clothing specifically made to enhance your recovery and results.

 Plastic Surgery Recovery: Why Do You Need to Wear a Compression Garment?

-Well, they offer a three-dimension stretch to support the surgery site.
-It has a few jobs to perform.
-Firstly, compression garments direct subcutaneous fluids to be reabsorbed by the body.
+Compression garments direct subcutaneous fluid so it gets reabsorbed by the body.
 Having constant pressure on the operated tissue helps to reduce fluid build-up.
 This minimises post-operation swelling and bruising.